hostjane/hostjane.github.io/index.markdown

 ![](/assets/example-board.png)

-- [x] Summary of new activity emailed to you every 15 minutes
+- [x] Summary of new activity emailed to you every 15 mins
 - [x] Every board change tracked with an [audit trail](getting-started/what-are-boards/#board-activity)
 - [x] Get a birdview's view of what your freelancer is doing and when {: .fs-6 .fw-300 }